hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/04_THE_SCHOOL_AND_THE_COLLEGE.md

 secure this acquiescence by capturing the will, the in- tellect and the imagination of the people.
-Educa- tion, thus is an instrument by means of which the Gov- ernment has sought to consoHdate its power and perpe- tuate its authority.
+Educa- tion, thus is an instrument by means of which the Gov- ernment has sought to consolidate its power and perpe- tuate its authority.
 In self-governing countries where the interests of the rulers and of the ruled are identical, the education that is imparted is necessarily of a highly